SoftwareAG/c8y-docs/content/data-broker.md

 weight: 40
 ---

-Use the data broker to share and edit data and subscriptions with other tenants or use our microservice-based data broker for more flexibiliy.
+Use the data broker to share and edit data and subscriptions with other tenants or use our microservice-based data broker for more flexibility.